ericbulloch/kwmd/tools/hydra.md

 ### ssh

-If a system is vulnerable to an ssh brute force (meaning if you type `ssh target_machine` and it asks for a password) and you have either a username or password, hydra can help you gain access.
+If a system is vulnerable to an ssh brute force (meaning if I type `ssh target_machine` and it asks for a password) and I have either a username or password, hydra can help you gain access.

-We have found the username `bob` is a user on the machine with an ip address of `10.10.1.1`.
-We want to use the `rockyou.txt` wordlist stored in the `/usr/share/wordlists` directory.
+I have found the username `bob` is a user on the machine with an ip address of `10.10.1.1`.
+I want to use the `rockyou.txt` wordlist stored in the `/usr/share/wordlists` directory.
 The syntax is the following when not including options:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh`